 Dr. Bowers was promoted to the rank of Professor (with tenure) in 1988.
 During his career at the University of Minnesota, Dr. Bowers has had over $2,000,000 in NIH and other extramural research funding.
 In addition to his research activities, he is Assistant Director of the Clinical Chemistry Section, and Director of both the Drug Analysis Laboratory and the Health Sciences Mass Spectrometry Resource.
 He is an Adjunct Professor in the Department of Chemistry.
 He has initiated a Postdoctoral Training Program in Clinical Chemistry, trained 12 graduate students and nine postdoctoral fellows, had two undergraduate research students, and taught in the Medical Technology program.

 Dr. Bowers has been active in a variety of professional capacities.
 He will chair the 18th International Symposium on Column Liquid Chromatography (HPLC ’94).
-He has served the AACC since 1975 on various educational committees and commissions, has represented the Midwest Section in Council, has chaired the Council Steering Committee, was on the 1990 IFCC/AACC/CSCC Meeting Organizing Committee, and at present is a member of the Board of Directors.
+He has served the the Association for Diagnostics & Laboratory Medicine (ADLM) since 1975 on various educational committees and commissions, has represented the Midwest Section in Council, has chaired the Council Steering Committee, was on the 1990 IFCC/ADLM/CSCC Meeting Organizing Committee, and at present is a member of the Board of Directors.
 He is a member of the Board of Editors of Clinical Chemistry.
 He has been on the Board of Directors of the Commission on Accreditation in Clinical Chemistry and the American Board of Clinical Chemistry.
 Professor Bowers has served on both National Science Foundation and National Institutes of Health Special Study Sections.